-Name of Nominee Age Year First Elected a Director Position With the Company or Principal Occupation During the Past Five Years David A. Burwick 43 2005 Mr. Burwick is the Chief Marketing Officer of Pepsi-Cola North America.
-Prior to assuming that position in 2003, he had served in a number of positions at that Company, most recently as Vice President Marketing, Consumer Promotions & Sports, a position he held since 1998.
-Pearson C. Cummin, III 62 1995 Mr. Cummin served as a general partner of Consumer Venture Partners, a Greenwich, Connecticut based venture capital firm, from January 1986 to December 2002.
-Mr. Cummin also serves as a Director and a member of the Compensation and Nominating/ Governance Committees of Pacific Sunwear of California, Inc. Robert N. Hiatt 68 1998 Mr. Hiatt was President and Chief Executive Officer of Maybelline, Inc., a cosmetics company based in Memphis, Tennessee, from 1990 until 1996, and was its Chairman from 1996 until he retired in 1997.
-Mr. Hiatt also served as a Director of Genovese Drug Stores, Inc. from 1997 to 1999.
-Class B Directors: Name of Nominee A Year First Elected a Position With the Company or Principal Occupation C. James Koch Age 55 Director 1995 During the Past Five Years Mr. Koch founded the Company in 1984 and currently serves as the Chairman and Clerk of the Company.
-Until January 2001, Mr. Koch also served as the Company's Chief Executive Officer.
-Charles Joseph Koch 82 1995 Mr. Koch is the father of founder C. James Koch.
-In 1989, Mr. Koch retired as founder and co-owner of Chemicals, Inc., a distributor of brewing and industrial chemicals in southwestern Ohio.
-Martin F. Roper 41 1999 Mr. Roper was appointed the Chief Executive Officer of the Company in January 2001, after having served as the President and Chief Operating Officer of the Company since December 1999.
-Mr. Roper joined the Company as Vice President of Manufacturing and Business Development in September 1994 and became the Chief Operating Officer in April 1997.
-Jean-Michel Valette 44 2003 Mr. Valette became President and Managing Director of Robert Mondavi Winery, a privately-held wine company, in October 2004.
-He is also Chairman and a member of the Audit Committee of Peet's Coffee and Tea Inc., a California-based specialty coffee retailer, and serves as a Director and Chairman of the Audit Committee of Select Comfort Corporation, a Minneapolis-based bed retailer.
+Year First Elected a Position With the Company or Principal Occupation Name of Nominee Age Director April, or four furthers.
+David A. Burwick 44 2005 Mr. Burwick is the President of Pepsi-QTG Canada.
+Prior to assuming that position in January 2006, he had served as Senior Vice President and Chief Marketing Officer of PepsiCo North America, a position he held since 2003.
+Prior to that, Mr. Burwick held several positions with PepsiCo North America, most recently Vice President of Marketing, Carbonated Soft Drinks, a position he held since 2000.
+Pearson C. Cummin, III 63 1995 Mr. Cummin served as a general partner of Consumer Venture Partners, a Greenwich, Connecticut based venture capital firm, from January 1986 to December 2002.
+Mr. Cummin also serves as a Director, Chairman of the Compensation Committee and a member of the Nominating/Governance Committee of Pacific Sunwear of California, Inc., a California-based specialty apparel retailer.
+Jean-Michel Valette 45 2003 Mr. Valette serves as Chairman of Robert Mondavi Winery, a California wine company.
+Prior to assuming that position, he had served as President and Managing Director of Robert Mondavi Winery since October 2004.
+He is also Chairman of the Board and a member of the Audit Committee of Peet's Coffee and Tea Inc., a California-based specialty coffee retailer, and serves as a Director and Chairman of the Audit Committee of Select Comfort Corporation, a Minneapolis-based bed retailer.
 Mr. Valette also serves as an independent advisor to select branded consumer companies.
-From 1998 to 2000, he was President and CEO of Franciscan Estates, Inc., a California wine company.
-3
+Mr. Valette has served as a Class B Director of the Company for the last three years.